pagkly/Zed/Investopedia3/The meaning of the term Third World.md

 ## Frontier Markets List

 The evolutions of the worldly segmentations have become historic and obsolete.
-As such, one barometer for assessing a list of developing countries is [MSCI’s Frontier Markets Index](https://www.msci.com/market-classification).
+As such, one barometer for assessing a list of developing countries is [[MSCI’s Frontier Markets Index]](https://www.msci.com/market-classification).
 This index includes the following countries:

 -   Croatia
 -   Estonia